Bungalows for Sale in Dallas TX

 To view more Dallas home listings, see the alphabetical list of subdivisions in the area below.
 Click on any of the listed subdivisions below to visit that neighborhood's page.
 If you would like to view all Dallas real estate listings, click on the link at the top of the page.

 Having the entire home on one level makes it far more manageable for those who have difficulty with stairs, and young families who do not want to risk the danger of staircases with young children.
 It is also typically cheaper to heat and cool a bungalow because the home is on one level.
-Bungalows can be very private homes because they are low to the ground and can easily be blocked by shrubs, trees, and fences.
+Bungalows in Dallas can be very private homes because they are low to the ground and can easily be blocked by shrubs, trees, and fences.

 Some of the drawbacks to owning a bungalow include higher up-front costs since they cost more per square foot.
-Bungalows also require more material for roofing.
+Dallas Bungalows also require more material for roofing.
 The typical configuration of a bungalow includes smaller, fewer rooms extending off of a larger living room.

 Although bungalows are typically smaller in terms of square footage, it is not uncommon for them to be built larger as well.
 Bungalows are traditionally built on a single level, but it is possible for a bungalow to be raised partially above ground with a basement (although unusual on a bungalow house in Dallas) to allow additional sunlight into the home.
+However, most of the bungalows for sale in Dallas will have pier and beam foundation construction.

 What is a Bungalow?

-A bungalow is a small, single-level home that typically has a compact, square-like shape with a wood, stone, or brick exterior.
+A bungalow is a small, single-level home that typically has a compact, square-like shape with wood, stone, or brick exterior.
 The bungalow design is charming and filled with character and has become popularized throughout the world.
 Their characteristics vary, but bungalows in the United States are always detached, meaning they are freestanding homes that do not share a wall with another home.

 Typical Bungalow House Plans

-Bungalow house plans include dormer windows, which are windows built into a pitched roof (also known as rooftop windows), a wide front porch/veranda that spans the entire front of the home, and a sloping roof.
+Bungalow house plans in Dallas include dormer windows, which are windows built into a pitched roof (also known as rooftop windows), a wide front porch/veranda that spans the entire front of the home, and a sloping roof.

 Bungalows differ from ranches in that they have more of a compact, square-like structure whereas ranches have a rectangular design and are more spread out.
 Ranches also typically include an attached garage and vaulted ceilings which bungalows usually do not have.